All of our Calgary Therapists practice from Evidence Based frameworks and tailor their approaches to meet your goals in counselling.

-Cognitive-Behavioural Therapy (CBT) is an approach which helps clients learn skills to manage and challenge problematic thinking and behavior, and in turn improving their emotions.
+Cognitive-Behavioural Therapy (CBT) is an approach which helps clients learn skills to manage and challenge problematic thinking and behaviour, and in turn improving their emotions.

 CBT is appropriate for people of all ages, including children, adolescents, and adults.
 Evidence has found that CBT can benefit numerous conditions, such as:

 - Obsessive-compulsive disorders